shendepu/blog_bk/2014/09/01/perl_basis.rst

 In Perl every expression is considered **true** except for the following three cases:

 1. The number 0.
-2. The empty string ("").
+2. The empty string (""), string '0'.
+3. empty list ()
-3. A special value called undef.
+4. A special value called undef.
 This is the default value of every variable that was not initialized before it was accessed.

 Operators
 ----------